Basic Boat Info

 - B&G Wind, Log, Depth

-- Rudder angle indictaor
+- Rudder angle indicator

 - Iridium Satellite telephone